How to switch between relational quantum clocks: Classical gauge transformation for clock switches

 where $\{F,P\}_k = \{ \ldots \{\{F,P \}, P \}, \ldots, P \}$ is the $k$-nested Poisson bracket of $F$ with $C_H$.
 Clearly, \ba \alpha^s_{C_H}\cdot q (x)&=& q(x) + 2ps\,,\q\q\q\q\q \alpha^s_{C_H}\cdot p (x) = p (x)\,,\nn\\ \alpha^s_{C_H}\cdot t (x)&=& t(x) + s\,,\q\q\q\q\q\,\,\,\,\, \alpha^s_{C_H}\cdot p_t (x) = p_t (x)\, \ea Hence, the gauge transformation from $\cc\cap\cg_{t=0}$ to $\cc\cap\cg_{q=0}$ is

-i.e.\ flowing with `parameter distance' $s=-q(x)/2p(x)$, where $q(x),p(x)$ are the values of $q,p$ on the orbit prior to the transformation (of course, $p$ takes the same value on the entire orbit).
+i.e.\ flowing with `parameter distance' $s=-q(x)/2p(x)$, where $q(x),p(x)$ are the values of $q,p$ on the orbit prior to the transformation (of course, $p$ takes the same value on the entire orbit; it is a gauge transformation that depends on the relation between the clock and evolving degrees of freedom before the switch.
 This transformation is only defined for $p\neq0$.
 Similarly, the inverse transformation from $\cc\cap\cg_{q=0}$ to $\cc\cap\cg_{t=0}$ reads

 This finally permits us to write down the maps between the various reduced phase spaces.
 Firstly, \ba \cs_{t\to q\pm}:=\pi_{\pm}\circ\alpha_{t\to q}\circ\iota_{q|t}:\cp_{q|t}\rightarrow\cp_{\pm}\,,\nn\\ (q,p)\mapsto (t=-\f{q}{2p},\,p_t=-p^2)\,. \ea Notice that $q=0$ intersects of course both $\cc_+\subset\cc$ and $\cc_-\subset\cc$ (modulo the issues for $p=0$) and so $\cs_{t\to q\pm}$ indeed maps the $p<0$ part (the left moving sector) of the phase space $\cp_{q|t}$ to $\cp_+$ and the $p>0$ part (the right moving sector) of the phase space $\cp_{q|t}$ to $\cp_-$.